 [wpvideo VartTqKO ] My experiments show a strong ‘drift’ in the perceived location of the hand before and after the experiment.
 This is known as proprioceptive drift.
 I asked people to locate the position of their index finger under a platform before and after embodying a clay object.
-And also draw their hand blind before and afterwards.
+And also draw their hand without looking before and afterwards.
 This animation shows these superimposed, illustrating the drift away from the real location of the hand.
-The experiment shows how reactive and plastic this internal sense of body position and shape is.

 Here are are a selection of drawn outlines of clay hands created by workshop participants aged 6 to 12 for the original clay hand experiment (see posts tagged rubber hand or clay hand) Participants of all ages were asked to create a hand and use it in place of a replica rubber hand, the idea was to test if a self-created hand was easier to connect with.
 The hands were then taken and worked on further, sometimes becoming more distorted and abstract.

 Images of my first GSR [Galvanic Skin Response] sensor hacked from a toy lie detector circuit works well but currently looking for better DIY versions to use in experiments.
 More research on this to be posted soon.